-Action List - The Action List allows any user in the system to view and access proposals that they need to complete an action on.
+- The Action List in CM allows any user in the system to view and access proposals that they need to complete an action on.

-Addendum (Curriculum) - A proposer can request another user in the system to add a comment to their draft proposal.
+- A proposer can request another user within CM to add a comment to their draft proposal.
 These comments will live on the proposal for the approver(s) to view as the proposal passes through workflow.

-Addenda (Catalog) - Contains new and updated information that become available within a catalog after the catalog is published.
+- Contains new and updated information that become available within a catalog after the catalog is published.
 Addenda may include the following types of changes:

-- This includes any new courses, programs, etc. never published before in the selected catalog, and will take effect prior to the next full publication.
+- This includes any new courses, programs, etc. that have never published before in the selected catalog, and will take effect prior to the next full publication.

-- This includes any previously published courses, programs, that have been modified in anyway since publication.
+- This includes any previously published courses, programs, etc. that have been modified in anyway since publication.

-- This will include any courses, programs, etc. no longer offered
+- This will include any courses, programs, etc. that will no longer be offered.

-Agenda - Agenda provides institutions with a method for quickly and easily compiling, reviewing, and approving proposals as part of the curriculum cycle.
+- Agendas provide institutions with a method for quickly and easily compiling, reviewing, and approving proposals as part of the curriculum cycle.

-Audit Log - This tool enables users to analyze changes that have taken place to a specific item (e.g., course, program, etc.) including:
+- This tool enables users within CM to analyze changes that have taken place to a specific item (e.g., course, program, etc.) including:

 - Action taken (item was created, edited, updated, etc.)